-In the pursuit of diverse and inclusive education for sustainable development, collaboration and mutual support are key.
-Overcoming the barriers faced by communities and vulnerable groups requires a multi-faceted approach.
+In the pursuit of diverse and inclusive education for sustainable development, collaboration, and mutual support are key.
+Overcoming the barriers faced by communities and vulnerable groups requires a multifaceted approach.
 Here are some useful strategies /enablers:

-Early introduction to science education for students and even their families at an early age fosters curiosity and interest that can persist throughout the educational journey.
+Introduction to science education for students and even their families at an early age fosters curiosity and interest that can persist throughout the educational journey.

-Building partnerships with schools, community centers and youth programs expands access to science education for underrepresented students.
+Building partnerships with schools, community centers, and youth programs expands access to science education for underrepresented students.

-Financial support like offering funding, scholarships or grants ensures that science education is accessible to a broader range of people.
+Financial support such as offering funding, scholarships, or grants ensures that science education is accessible to a broader range of people.

-Adopting culturally appropriate teaching methods that respect and reflect students' cultures and backgrounds is essential to rethinking education systems.
+Adopting culturally appropriate teaching methods that respect and reflect students' cultures and backgrounds is essential to rethinking educational systems.

-Creating a safe and supportive learning environment where all students feel respected and valued promotes engagement and success.
-Collaborate with practitioners.
+Creating a safe and supportive learning environment in which all students feel respected and valued promotes engagement and success.
+Collaboration with practitioners is essential.